Impeachment Exposed President Trump’s Authoritarian Ambitions

 But his rapid defeat of impeachment charges is a flashing red light.
 It is not mainly the final verdict, which has seemed inevitable for weeks, that should concern supporters of democracy.
 It is the entire sham process, which seemed to ratify Trump’s command of his party and encourage his belief in untrammeled power.
 The Trump who emerges vindicated from his trial is a dangerous man.
 The behavior of the president and his party should make this more clear to those who have denied it.

-When the Ukraine scandal was first exposed in September, it shared some an important traits with presidential scandals that have come before (Watergate, Iran-Contra, and Bill Clinton’s affair): Both parties agreed the alleged conduct was serious and wrong.
+When the Ukraine scandal was first exposed in September, it shared important traits with presidential scandals that have come before (Watergate, Iran-Contra, and Bill Clinton’s affair): Both parties agreed the alleged conduct was serious and wrong.
 While many Republicans denied that Trump had withheld aid and a meeting to pressure Ukraine to investigate his opponents, but at first, very few of them defended such behavior.
 Lindsey Graham said, “If you could show me that Trump actually was engaging in a quid pro quo, outside the phone call, that would be very disturbing”; Steve Doocy — Steve Doocy! — said, “If the president said, ‘I will give you the money, but you have got to investigate Joe Biden,’ that is really off-the-rails wrong.”

 Nixon’s misconduct was revealed, and he resigned.
 Ronald Reagan was never shown to have ordered the covert arms sale and aid to the contras, but apologized for failing to stop his subordinates from doing it, cleaned house, and was not impeached.
 Clinton apologized, was impeached anyway, but stayed in office.